ielab/elastic4IR/field_retrieval/README.md

 }
 ```

-The above query string will produce the following result:
+The above query string will produce the following results:
 ```JSON
 {
     "_shards": {